zackxzhang/gpie/README.md

         - *no-U-turn*
     - *simulated annealing*
 - *variational inference*

-Parts of the project *in italic font* are under construction.
+Note: parts of the project *in italic font* are under construction.

 ### Examples

 ##### Gaussian process regression on Mauna Loa CO<sub>2</sub>

 In this example, we use Gaussian process to model the concentration of CO<sub>2</sub> at Mauna Loa as a function of time.
 ![alt text](./examples/mauna-loa-co2.png)
 In the plot, scattered dots represent historical observations, and shaded area shows the prediction interval made by a Gaussian process regressor trained on historical data.